canonical/brand-store-documentation/WORKFLOW.rst

 New template variables can be created by adding the variable and its default value to ``templates/TEMPLATE.yaml``.
 For example, to add a ``CUSTOMER_TITLE`` variable to a page, first add a new line to ``TEMPLATE.yaml``: ``CUSTOMER_TITLE: "NULL"``.

-Then, add a new line to any templates corresponding to Brand Stores that require the new variable with the desired value (for example, ``CUSTOMER_TITLE: "Dr."``).
+Then, add a new line to any templates corresponding to Dedicated Snap Stores that require the new variable with the desired value (for example, ``CUSTOMER_TITLE: "Dr."``).
 The variable can then be used in the corresponding document like any other variable (by wrapping the variable in ``{{}}``)